Saint Germain des Pres

-Learn about Parisian culinary culture while visiting the Saint Germain des Prés neighborhood.
-See remarkable boutiques and the shops of chocolate makers as you enjoy two delightful tastings of chocolate and pastries.
+Learn about Parisian culinary culture whilst exploring the Saint-Germain-des-Prés neighborhood.
+Visit remarkable boutiques and shops of chocolate makers and local artisans as you enjoy six delightful tastings of French delicacies.

 Take a city tour through the Latin Quarter and the Marais, in the heart of the Paris student and cultural life.
 Guided tours of Notre Dame Cathedral, Montmartre (Place du Tertre and Sacré-Coeur), and the Louvre Museum.
 Opportunity to spend time at the Louvre and the Sacré-Coeur Basilica.

 The Quartier of Saint-Germain-des-Prés is situated in the 6th district of Paris on the southern bank of the river Seine.

 The Church of Saint Germain is all that is left of the great abbey of Saint-Germain-des-Prés which was, one of the most important intellectual centres in the 17th century France.
 The Saint-Germain-des-Prés church is one of the oldest parisian parishes in the heart of a dynamic and world well known district.